 Success check: The element is selected and the integration modal opens.

-After selecting the element, you’ll see the integration configuration screen showing the route, element, API details, and trigger options.
+After selecting the element, you will see the configuration screen with route, element, API details, and trigger options.

 - When the API should run (trigger)